Drives 10X more qualified traffic with high-converting landing pages

 6) Add CTAs throughout landing pages

-A landing page isn’t complete if it doesn’t have CTAs (call-to-actions) popping up where visitors can click on the landing page to take the next step in their splash page journey.
+A landing page isn’t complete if it doesn’t have CTAs (call-to-actions) popping up, which visitors can click on to take the next step in their splash page journey.
 You want them to move from one lead magnet pages section to another, don’t you?

 If they drop off instead of taking the desired action, add more CTAs with a related offer.